 - Water management and testing; worker hygiene; application and use of biological soil amendments

-- Practices that reduce risks, and practical methods to implement these practices on the farm
+- Practices that reduce food safety risks, and practical methods to implement these practices on the farm

 - Your questions on the rule and how it is being implemented in Minnesota

-Your trainers for these courses are MDA staff, UMN Extension staff, and experience fruit and vegetable growers.
+Your trainers for these courses are MDA staff, UMN Extension staff, and experienced fruit and vegetable growers.

 Register: Visit the online registration portal

-Registration deadlines:1 week before each class date, or until full.
+Registration deadlines: 2 week before each class date, or until full.
 Preregistration required

 Certificate: Participation for the entire training is required to receive the certificate.